ringwormGO/ringwormGO/README.md

 # ringwormGO
-Hello this is a small project where i am experimenting/learning how to code most of my stuff is made in Visual Studio 2019
+Hello this is a small project where i am experimenting/learning how to code most of my stuff is made in Visual Studio 2019/VS Code

-If you have a suggestion feel free to contact me at ringwormgo@gmail.com
+If you have a suggestion or a problem you want to report feel free to contact me at ringwormgo@gmail.com

 If you have a problem, create new issue.

-IF THERE ARE NO UPDATES THEN PROJECT IS CLOSED.
+IF THERE ARE NO UPDATES THEN PROJECT IS CLOSED (unless we are on vacation)

 **PLEASE READ LICENSE FILE**